VitexSoftware/abraflexi-export-tools/README.md

 - The script fetches all received invoices from AbraFlexi using the API.
 - Each invoice is downloaded as a PDF.
 - All attachments are downloaded.
 If an attachment is an ISDOCX file, the script extracts any PDF inside and includes it in the merge.
 ISDOC files are skipped.
+- Encrypted PDFs are detected and skipped using `qpdf`.
-- All PDFs are merged into a single file using `pdfunite`.
+- All unencrypted PDFs are merged into a single file using `pdfunite`.

 ## License